National Heritage Area Designation

 You can help our efforts to become a National Heritage Area by contacting our legislators in Washington to express your support for congressional designation of the Susquehanna National Heritage Area.
 Senator Bob Casey, Senator Pat Toomey, Congressman Scott Perry, Congressman Patrick Meehan, and Congressman Lloyd Smucker.

-We need your help getting H.R.
-2991 a hearing and mark-up by the House Committee on Natural Resources and the Subcommittee on Federal Lands.
-Committee Chairman Rob Bishop and Subcommittee Chairman Tom McClintock need to hear from you today!
+We thank the House Committee on Natural Resources and the Subcommittee on Federal Lands along with Chairman Rob Bishop and Subcommittee Chairman Tom McClintock for holding a hearing on H.R.
+2991.

 Click here to learn what you can do: